shzam/CLI/README.md

 # Shzam CLI

-This is an open-source GitHub repository that provides a starter template for building Node.js and Express applications using TypeScript.
+This is an open-source Project that provides a starter template for building Node.js with TypeScript.
 The project comes with a clean folder structure, ESLint, Prettier, and Jest, making it easy for developers to write clean and maintainable code while promoting best practices for new projects.

 ## Getting Started
 To get started with this project, follow the steps below:

 1. install the package ```npm -i -g shzam```
-2. To get start run ``` shzam init```
+2. To create project run ``` shzam init```

 ## Features
 This project starter comes with the following features:

 - TypeScript: This project uses TypeScript, making it easy to write and maintain code.
 - Express: This project uses Express, a popular Node.js web framework.
 Clean Folder Structure: The project follows a clean folder structure that makes it easy to navigate and maintain.
 - ESLint: The project comes with ESLint, which helps identify and fix common code issues and maintain a consistent coding style.
 - Prettier: The project comes with Prettier, which ensures code formatting is consistent across the project.
 - Jest: The project comes with Jest, a popular testing framework for JavaScript.
-Contributing
-If you would like to contribute to this project, please see the contributing guidelines.
+Contributing If you would like to contribute to this project, please see the contributing guidelines.

 ## License